omgnetwork/omgnetwork.github.io/docs/fees.md

 ## Implementation

-When sending a transaction using `omg-js`, fee rates are fetched and calculated internally.
+When creating a transaction using the helper `childchain.createTransaction` in `omg-js`, fee amounts are fetched internally.
 The only thing the user has to do is to define with which token they want to pay the fee in.

 ```js
 childChain.createTransaction({